 - Paint the wall area with chalkboard paint for quick notes.

-It’s efficiency meets mobility—a digital nomad’s dream setup.
+It’s efficiency meeting mobility, a digital nomad’s dream setup.

 12. Hanging Baskets and Wall Pockets

 Not traditional furniture, but essential for keeping surfaces clear.
-Hanging storage frees up tables and counters while adding a dash of cozy décor.
+Hanging storage frees up tables and counters while adding a dash of cozy character.
+It’s a renter-friendly trick too, since most options need no drilling at all.

 Decorating Details